rekales/dotnet-reviewer/visual-basic.md

 **cmd.ExecuteNonQuery()**
 - for procedures that doesn't return data (i.e. INSERT)
 **cmd.ExecuteQuery()**
+- for procedures that does return data (i.e. SELECT)
 **cmd.ExecuteScalar()**
 - if returning one row and one column